 -

-Maximum gap as ratio — The gap must be shorter than a fraction of the longer segment's length
+Max Gap as Ratio — The gap must be shorter than a fraction of the longer segment's length

 Pipe Crossing Breaks

 A Pipe Crossing Break represents two pipes crossing over each other (one typically shown with a small gap or bump).
-The mapper:
+The mapper detects the crossing and connects each through-pair correctly without cross-connecting unrelated pipes.

 🌀 8.
 Arc Connectivity